Hindsight: What do you wish you would have known?

 Good luck everyone - 2 years into a tenure track position and I'm still learning.
 That's what this profession is about - perpetual learning.

-over 12 years ago
+almost 13 years ago

 Great response!
 I had another question that dealt with one of your answers--the non-academic job market.
 I really feel that is lacking in my program and in many others.
 I also really like your idea of not competing with your fellow grad students.
 I feel that there is not that much competition in our department (career wise, not funding wise unfortunately) and I do feel that we share our ideas and receive good feedback.

-Huong Le – over 12 years ago
+Huong Le – almost 13 years ago

 login to leave comment